-5-viii: Personal Reflection on Group Project:
+5-vi: Personal Reflection on Group Project (Due April 10th, 2018):

 Each individual will submit a personal reflection on how their group project went.
 This offers a chance to reflect on the group dynamics, what worked and did not work, as well as individual contributions of the group members.
+Specific questions to answer will be provided by the instructor.

-5-ix: Final Test:
+5-vii: Final Test (April 2nd, 2018):

 On the last day of class we will have a written exam.
 The exam will be open book and is based on skills developed through the course.
-It will consist of multiple essay questions in which you review and critically evaluate a policy report provided by the instructor.
+It will consist of one essay question in which you review and critically evaluate a policy report provided by the instructor.